 On Trusted Housesitters it recommended we supply some email addresses for people to leave references.
 These could be from a previous landlord, employer, friend or someone you’ve done housesitting for in the past.
 Ideally you want to organise a few of these to make your profile stand out.
 You can also pay to have a police check and various other checks on your profile.

-House Sitting: How To Get Your First Assignment
+How To Become A House Sitter: How To Win Your First Assignment

-- Sign up to the daily emails.
+- Sign up to the daily house sitting emails.
 You can narrow down where you’d like to house sit and when you’re available so you just receive relevant emails.

-- If you see one you like, reply quickly!
+- If you see a house sitting / cat sitting / dog sitting job you like, reply quickly!
 You can see how many people have applied and once it gets over 20, I can’t imagine the owners pay much attention to new applications.

-- Read the advert thoroughly and match up why you’re the perfect house sitter.
+- Read the house sitting advert thoroughly and match up why you’re the perfect house sitter.
 What are they looking for?
 What would make you stand out against someone else?

 - Be friendly.
 This isn’t a job application, it’s all about human interaction and getting the tone right is important.
 This is your one chance to impress so be friendly and use first names.